ManuelePasini/slides-markdown/slides/stgraph.md

     - <b>Materializing a virtual node</b>:
         - Each virtual edge traversal entails a temporal query to AsterixDB;
-        - Output tuples are materialized as virtual nodes and connected within the graph.
+        - Output tuples are materialized as nodes (dummy ID) and connected within the graph.

     - <b>Optimizations</b>
         - Naive <b>nested-Loop</b> join strategy;